Devashish-Rajput/Jarvis-AI-App-Opener-Python/README.md

 <h2> ->You can schedule the script so that it can start when your computer starts up. </h2>
 <h2> ->These buttons will always be on top no matter which app you open. </h2>
 <h2> ->You can even change its position wherever you are comfortable for it</h2>
-<h2> ->Right now it does not close apps you can add that functionality to but it will be quite complicated but apps. </h2>
+<h2> ->Right now it does not close apps you can add that functionality to but it will be quite complicated. </h2>

+Thanks for Visiting it........

+Created by Devashish Rajput